richeney/aks-secure-vwan-snat/README.md

 ## Add the spoke to the Virtual WAN

-Using default route tables initially.
+Using default route tables in vWAN initially.
 Will get more creative later when we need to NAT.

 1. Used spoke.sh